-IdentityForce also now monitors investment accounts, filling in one of the few gaps in its coverage.
-The more expensive LifeLock Ultimate Plus has done that for a while and also lets you institute a credit freeze with all three bureaus straight from its interface, although LifeLock's credit-report and credit-score offerings are less generous.
+IdentityForce also now monitors investment accounts and lets you institute a credit freeze with all three bureaus straight from its interface, filling in one of the few gaps in its coverage.
+The more expensive LifeLock Ultimate Plus has done both for a while, although LifeLock's credit-report and credit-score offerings are less generous.
 Meanwhile, IDShield Individual 3 Credit Bureau Monitoring is a bargain choice for those who primarily want to keep an eye on their credit files.

 IdentityForce has two main personal identity-protection products, and you can try the cheaper one for free for two weeks.

 The $17.99/month ($179.50/year) UltraSecure plan comes with 24-hour monitoring of public records, financial accounts and online criminal marketplaces.
 It also offers protection for Windows laptops and desktops against phishing and data-stealing malware, and up to $1 million in insurance in case of identity theft.
 But this basic plan doesn't give you access to your credit files with the three major credit bureaus (Equifax, Experian and TransUnion).

 The UltraSecure+Credit plan ups the cost to $23.99/month (or $239.50 per year) and lets you see your credit reports, updated quarterly, from all three bureaus as well as the VantageScore 3.0 credit scores drawn from each report.
 There's also a powerful credit simulator and graphing tool showing your credit scores over time.